bradygrapentine/minesweeper/README.md

 This is a recreation of minesweeper that I built using React during my time at Suncoast Developers Guild.

 Try it out!
 If you can't beat it, you can close the tab and come back later.
-My clone will start you right where you left off because I've got a little local storage built into this application.
+My application will start you right where you left off when you come back.
+You can thank your local storage for that.

  <!-- Fix the margin between the main and the board in CSS so that it only adjusts when more squares are added -->